 We were speaking earlier of not being on an even playing field.
 My group is hated by the global northern powers and it is being decimated.
 Your group is loved by the global northern powers and is being given EVERYTHING it wants, regardless of its actions.
 The numbers speak for themselves.
 Twelve hundred Israelis were killed by Hamas fighters, some in a most brutal and inhumane way.
 Millions of Palestinians are being decimated in response.
 Furthermore, Israel is a nuclear state with one of the world's most sophisticated and well-equipped armies.
 Palestinians have been displaced and dispossessed for seventy-five years, occupied and blockaded for fifty-six years.
 They make rockets out of plumbing pipes.
+They do not have an army.
+They are fighting a giant with sticks and stones, with handguns and plumbing pipes.
 It is their way of saying NO to this reality.
 The material unevenness of the playing field speaks for itself.